Hiwonder-docs/PuppyPi/source/docs/19_lidar.md

 A ROS service named `/set_parameters` has been created with the type SetFloat64List, and the callback function is set to set_parameters_srv_callback.
 When this service is called, it will execute the set_parameters_srv_callback function.

-A Heart object has been created, using the ROS topic "/%s/heartbeat", with a set interval of 5 seconds.
+A Heart object has been created, using the ROS topic "**/%s/heartbeat**", with a set interval of 5 seconds.
 This is used to execute the heartbeat_srv_cb function when a message is triggered.

-**③  Lidar guarding**
+③ Lidar guarding

 ```py
 # 警卫看守(guard duty)